voyageprofessor/gtav-sourcecode-build-guide/README.md

 ### Base
  - Minimum 150GB Free Space
  - GTA V Files from Steam, Epic Games or Social Club (Minimum v2699)
-    - Cracked Game files is not recommended because maybe some problems occur.
+    - Cracked Game files is not recommended because maybe some problems can happen.
  - GTAVSP.7z<br>
     - **Want to have the source code?
 [See Here](/misc/gtavsourcecodelinks.txt) for the links and magnet.**<br>
       - You can verify the authenticity of the file by its SHA1 hash: `ca39323730ed644fa534a2946506d4287f92a799`<br>